rmst/chi/README.md

 - __No boilerplate.__ Minimize the amount of overhead when writing [experiment scripts](examples/experiments.py), defining [models](examples/models.py) and running [tensorflow functions](examples/functions.py).

-- __Flexibility.__ Models are arbitrary TensorFlow (sub-)graphs and multiple models can be trained at the same time with respect to each other which is the basis for actor-critic systems and adversarial training.
+- __Flexibility.__ Models can be arbitrary functions and multiple models can be trained at the same time with respect to each other.
+That makes it easy to implement actor-critic systems or adversarial training.

-- __Compliance__.
-Everything is built and compliant with standard tensorflow mechanisms such as *scopes*, *collections* and the *[keras layers API](https://www.tensorflow.org/api_guides/python/contrib.layers)*.
+- __Compliance.__ Everything is built and compliant with standard tensorflow mechanisms such as *scopes*, *collections* and the *[keras layers API](https://www.tensorflow.org/api_guides/python/contrib.layers)*.

 - __Separate models and algorithms.__